-For our supply chain emissions, data is obtained from HSBC's internal spend records and systems to define the scope of the supply chain and alignment of this spend to the scope 3 Purchased Goods & Services and Capital Goods categories under the GHG Protocol, based on whether the spend is capitalized in the general ledger.
-This capitalization information is available for spend data from HSBC's main internal spend system.
-For the approx. 10% of spend that is not from this system, we have assumed that it is non-capitalised, so contributes to Purchased Goods & Services.
+For our supply chain emissions, data is obtained from HSBC's internal spend records and systems to define the scope of the supply chain and alignment of this spend to the scope 3 Purchased Goods & Services and Capital Goods categories under the GHG Protocol, based on whether the spend is capitalised in the general ledger.
+This capitalisation information is available for spend data from HSBC's main internal spend system.
+For the approx. 10% of spend that is not from this system, we have assumed that it is non-capitalised, and relates to spend under Purchased Goods & Services.